sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 -------------------------------------------
 https://www.hlrs.de/systems/hpe-apollo-hawk/

-HAWK is currently (November 2020) listed as number 16 on the Top500, the 6th largest European HPC system, and is accessible through PRACE access mechanisms.
+HAWK is listed as number 16 on the Top500 (November 2020), the 6th largest European HPC system, and is accessible through PRACE access mechanisms.